MicrosoftDocs/win32/desktop-src/wmformat/ireferenceclock-advisetime.md

 *pdwAdviseCookie* \[out\]
 </dt> <dd>

 Pointer to a variable that receives an identifier for the request.
-This is used to identify this call to **AdviseTime** in the future—for example, to cancel the request.
+This is used to identify this call to **AdviseTime** in the future for example, to cancel the request.

 </dd> </dl>